 South of Franklin, 2 significant gaps remain before the southern end of the trail is finished.

 Originally the plan was for a 95-mile corridor which included Sidney, OH to the north.
 But there's been no mention of the Sidney connection in recent times, suggesting that the slight scale-back of this project may have been the result of land acquisition issues or other trail-building problems in that area.

 This bikeway is one of the more scenically diverse trails in the state.
-It's not a rail-trail which makes it quite different.
-It follows the Great Miami River through Dayton much like a subway system, passing above and below city streets as it makes its way along.
-The path actually serves as a viable alternative for Dayton-area commuters and is a great way for visitors to see a slice of the city.
+It follows the Great Miami River through Dayton passing above and below city streets as it makes its way along.
+The path actually serves as a viable alternative route for Dayton-area residents and is a great way for visitors to see a slice of the city.

-Highlights include: Interesting riding over ramp-like sections where drains empty into the river in Dayton, a bikeway bridge over the river at Island Park, and many panoramic views from atop steep river banks.
+Highlights include: Interesting riding over ramp-like sections where drains empty into the river in Dayton, a bikeway bridge over the river at Island Park, and panoramic views from atop river banks.

 There's also an area called Riverscape in downtown Dayton which includes a Bike Hub.